London, National and International Removals and Storage

 Here are some important things that you should think about when moving with your pet:

 One thing that you can do to assure your future landlord that your pet is not the next Cujo, and it will not destroy their property, is to create a pet CV.
+Download your free template here: Pet CV When you are filling it in, remember to add references from previous landlords and information about how long your pet is going to be alone at the home.

 You have to start the preparations for the relocation at least a couple of weeks in advance.
 There are different techniques depending on the type of pet you own, you can use to make the transition less stressful for the animal.